 2) From your phone

 The easiest way to enter a 2nd chance drawing is to download the MA Lottery 2nd Chance app from the Apple or Google Play stores on your phone.

-Once downloaded, you can simply open the app to scan the barcode of the losing ticket to enter.
+Once downloaded and logged in, you can simply open the app to scan the barcode of the losing ticket to enter.

 Please note that you can only enter these drawings from a device that is physically in the Commonwealth of Massachusetts borders.